miguelfiguera/ror-book/README.md

 Comments its giving me a hardtime I do not know why yet, maybe Im just proceeding the wrong way.

+Yes, I was not building them as I should do with the associations methods.

+## 10. Friendships bugs...
+The way that I did the 'show friends', and profiles and comments and all of that makes a big mess... because it shows current_user and not the user that should be shown... debugging that now.

 ##  Installing Bootstrap/Bulma

 ---